StepanMelnik/Kafka_Examples/README.md

 # Kafka_Examples
-Kafka examples: Docker to start Kafka, Kafka in shell, Kafka in plain java, Kafka in SpringBoot
+Kafka examples: Docker to start Kafka, Kafka in plain java, Kafka in SpringBoot.

+## Description
+The project has a few examples how to start to work with <a href="https://kafka.apache.org/">Kafka</a> stream platform.

+The following parts implemened in the project:
+* The docker part describes how to start Zookeeper and Kafka in Docker container.
+* "Kafka in plain java" module works with Kafka API.
+* "Kafka in SpringBoot" works with Spring Boot.

+## Build

+Clone and install <a href="https://github.com/StepanMelnik/Parent.git">Parent</a> project before building.

+### Docker
+Check Header in the Dockerfile how to create and run an image of the project.

+### Maven
+> mvn clean install

+### Jenkins
+Check Jenkins file.

 ## Docker